Raju6302/Raju6302/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Full Stack developer for Conneqt Digital
+🔭 I’m currently working as a Full Stack developer for Digitide

 # 💻 Tech Stack: